Recommendations

 Henry Santry's band is comprised of self-proclaimed soldiers of fortune.
 Within their concert set includes the opening declaration of them being soldiers of fortune, Henry serenading a dancing girl he who wants a girl like her, Private Bell looking for a girl he could love tonight, a nimble female dancer performing a comic routine, and a friendly battle between the various instruments in the band.

 Henry Santry and His Soldiers of Fortune was a significant production in United States, bringing a unique perspective to the global stage.
-It continues to be a top recommendation for anyone studying Musical history.
+It continues to be a top recommendation for anyone studying Short history.

 Dir: Richard Smith